ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 ---
-title: Scaffold a new Android project
+title: Create a new Android project
 weight: 2

 ### FIXED, DO NOT MODIFY